-OUR OBJECTIVE Facilitate strategic, compliant and sustainable decision making and outcomes.
-KEY FUNCTIONS Corporate governance Manage the frameworks required to deliver on the City's strategic objectives, ensure legislative compliance and risk management through: Timely and effective management of Council and committee meetings and decision-making processes.
-Ongoing review of Council policies, delegations and other decision-making tools.
+Our objective To facilitate strategic, compliant and sustainable decision-making and outcomes.
+Key functions Corporate Governance Manage the frameworks required to deliver on the City's strategic objectives, ensure legislative compliance and risk management through: Timely and effective management of Council and Committee meetings and decision-making processes.
+Ongoing review of Council Policies, delegations and other tools of decision-making.
 Coordinate the Corporate Risk Register and report to the Audit Committee.
 Maintain and review the Governance Framework and City Business Plan.
-Council administration Provide advice and support to Council members in a timely, accountable and compliant manner.
-Leases and licences Strategic management of the City's landholdings and commercial leases.
-Prepares lease and licence variations, including creation and cancellations, provides lease and licence interpretation.
+Council Administration Provide advice and support to Council and Council Members in a timely, accountable and compliant manner.
+Leases and Licences Strategic management of the City's landholdings and commercial leases.
+Prepares lease and licence variations, including creation and cancellation; provides lease and licence interpretation.

-SERVICE AREA DELIVERABLES 2022/23 2023/24 2024/25 2025/26 SCP ALIGNMENT Council election process (with WA Electoral Commission to manage). - \$100,000 - \$100,000 Innovative and Accountable Laneways named and managed. $\checkmark$ Image: A set of the set of the Image: A set of the set of the Image: A second s Connected Community; Thriving Places Local Government performance excellence benchmarking program. \$10,000 ~ ~ ~ Innovative and Accountable Prepare land development plan for strategic guidance on City-owned land parcels. ~ ~ ~ ~ Innovative and Accountable
+Service Area Deliverables 2022/2023 2023/2024 2024/2025 2025/2026 SCP Alignment Council Election process (with WAEC to manage) - \$100,000 - \$100,000 Innovative & Accountable Laneways named and managed \ ~ ~ ~ Connected Community; Thriving Places Local Government Performance Excellence benchmarking program \$10,000 , ~ Innovative & Accountable Prepare land development plan for strategic guidance on City-owned land parcels. ~ · · ~ Innovative & Accountable